 John’s more contentious inquiries have included Celcon’s new block factory in Kent and peat extraction in North Lincs and Somerset He also represented Grundon at an inquiry into sand extraction in the Wessex Downs AONB.
 He is currently involved with major enforcement proceedings concerning mineral extraction in the East Midlands.

 John’s environmental work overlaps with his planning practice.
 He has particular expertise in Environmental Impact Assessment issues.
 In addition to the examples already given, his project involvement has also covered waste management and contaminated land issues.
 He also has particular experience with nature conservation issues involving European protected sites and species in addition to his authorship of that subject chapter on Oxford University Press’s Environmental Law.

 John has advised and acted for acquiring authorities and objectors, most notably for Gloucester City Council on the Blackfriars city centre redevelopment project.
 His other public inquiry appearances have included, for Arcelor Mittal, as the leading landowner objector to TFL’s East London Transit Barking Riverside CPO, for Pinemill as the lead landowner objector to the Waterside Regeneration Area CPO, Leicester, and, for PA Freight Services, the lead objector at the A46 highway improvements supplementary orders public inquiry (Newark).
-He also acted for Caerphilly County Borough Council on the outstanding compensation aspects of the A469 Lower Rhymney Valley Relief Road.
+He also acted for Caerphilly County Borough Council on the outstanding compensation aspects of the A469 Lower Rhymney Valley Relief Road in the High Court.

 North Essex Garden Communities (Part 1) Local Plans EiP: Acting for Wivenhoe Town Council